 The filter page problem, illustrated

-Now multiply this across the filter tree.
-The site likely has 800 categories, each with maybe a dozen possible filter intersections, each generating a unique URL.
-That is 9,600 potential URLs.
-Without unique content on each, the site is sitting on 9,600 ranking opportunities and capturing maybe 200 of them.
+Now do the multiplication.
+Say the site has 800 categories, each with a dozen worthwhile filter intersections, each minting a unique URL.
+That is 9,600 pages.
+With no unique content on any of them, the site is sitting on 9,600 ranking opportunities and cashing in maybe 200.
+The structure was engineered to capture all of them.
+The content layer never clocked in.

 What the new paradigm looks like